dedis/cothority/cisc/README.md

 # Command reference

 Cisc takes different commands and sub-commands with arguments.
 The main commands are:
+  * Admin - manages the authentication data for users
   * Id - manages the identities this device is connected to
   * Config - handles the data of the identities this device is connected to
   * Ssh - interfaces the ssh-data of the identities
   * Kv - direct key/value pair editing
   * Follow - for servers or other computers that want to follow a Skipchain
+## cisc admin

+Admin's command.
+It helps connect to conodes and save the authentication data there.
+To conect and store date, you need to use cisc admin followed by:
+  * Link - Connects to conode.
+  * Store - Saves the authentication data on the conode: PoP
+  * Add - Saves public keys on the conode

 ## cisc id

 Each device can be _connected_ to one identity but _linked_ to multiple identities.
 You can manage the connections with cisc id followed by:
-  * Create - asks the skipchain to create a new identity and returns its id#.
+  * Create - asks the skipchain to create a new identity and returns its id #.
 It also connects to that identity.
+  	Users have to authenticate to get possibility to create skipchain.
+Current implementation supports two ways of authentication:
+	* Pop-Token - in this case user will keep privacy - service won't know who creates the skipchain
+	* Public keys - no privacy, but no pop-party visit is required
   * Connect - will ask the devices of the remote skipwchain to vote on the inclusion of this device in the skipchain - each device can only be connected to one identity
+  * Keypair - will create new keypair and ouput it in log

 For later:
   * Remove - removes the link to that skipchain - also needs to be voted upon